wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 openai.Audio.transcribe
 ~~~~~~~~~~~~~~~~~~~~~~~

 You are most likely using ChatGPT as your main LLM engine.
-If you turn to its API, you can find a special whisper-1 model, which is also responsible for text transcription.
-All you need to do to translate your voice into text is call the openai.Audio.atranscribe method.
+If you turn to its `API`_, you can find a special **whisper-1** model, which is also responsible for text transcription.
+All you need to do to transcribe your voice into text is call the **openai.Audio.atranscribe method**.
 Here and below, I will use asynchronous methods where possible.
-This is more convenient for organizing parallel work.
+This is more convenient for implementing parallel execution and running.

 .. code-block:: python